 The following two tabs change content below.

 Chicago Unheard blog manager Maureen Kelleher also serves as a senior writer and editor at brightbeam, a nonprofit network of education activists demanding a better education and brighter future for every child.
 Before joining the brightbeam team, she spent a decade as a reporter, blogger and policy analyst.
 Her work has been published across the education world, from Education Week to the Center for American Progress.
-Between 1998 and 2006 she was an associate editor at Catalyst Chicago, the go-to magazine covering Chicago’s public schools.
-There, her reporting won awards from the Annie E. Casey Foundation, the International Reading Association and the Society for Professional Journalists.
-A former high school English teacher, she is also the proud mom of an elementary student in the Chicago Public Schools.
+A former high school English teacher, she is also the proud mom of a middle-schooler.
 Find her on Twitter at @KelleherMaureen.